volcan600/courses/bash/README.md

 * Type **cat /etc/profile | less** to print the contents of the /etc/profile file
 * Type **alias** to get a list of aliases that are set
 * Use **help** to show a list of internal commands
+* bash -x ./script it used for debug or debugging

 #### Lesson 2 Lab: Solution
 <details>